dikortis/LetsTalkETC/Episodes/Episode_15.md

-well you said this over here but over here you're saying that and these two things not consistent with each other sort it out and that is a really really really powerful technique
+well you said this over here but over here you're saying that and these two things not consistent with each other sort it out and that is a really powerful technique